Depictions of Muhammad: Contemporary Iran

-Despite the avoidance of the representation of Muhammad in Sunni Islam, images of Muhammed are not uncommon in Iran.
+Despite the avoidance of the representation of Muhammad in Sunni Islam, images of Muhammad are not uncommon in Iran.
 The Iranian Shi'ism seems more tolerant on this point than Sunnite orthodoxy.
 In Iran, depictions have considerable acceptance to the present day, and may be found in the modern forms of the poster and postcard.

-Since the late 1990s, experts in Islamic iconography discovered images, printed on paper in Iran, portraying Mohammed as a teenager wearing a turban.
+Since the late 1990s, experts in Islamic iconography discovered images, printed on paper in Iran, portraying Muhammad as a teenager wearing a turban.
 There are several variants, all show the same juvenile face, identified by an inscription such as "Muhammad, the Messenger of God", or a more detailed legend referring to an episode in the life of Muhammad and the supposed origin of the image.
 Some Iranian versions of these posters attributed the original depiction to a Bahira, a Christian monk who met the young Muhammad in Syria.
 By crediting the image to a Christian and predating it to the time before Muhammad became a prophet, the manufacturers of the image exonerate themselves from any wrongdoing.

 The motif was taken from a photograph of a young Tunisian taken by the Germans Rudolf Franz Lehnert and Ernst Heinrich Landrock in 1905 or 1906, which had been printed in high editions on picture post cards till 1921.
 This depiction has been popular in Iran as a form of curiosity.

 In Tehran, a mural depicting the prophet – his face veiled – riding Buraq was installed at a public road intersection in 2008, the only mural of its kind in a Muslim-majority country.

 Cinema

 Very few films have been made about Muhammad.
-The 1976 film The Message, also known as Mohammad, Messenger of God, focused on other persons and never directly showed Muhammad or most members of his family.
+The 1976 film The Message told the story of his life without ever depicting him directly.
+While unseen, Muhammad is quoted, addressed directly and discussed throughout the film, and a distinct organ music cue signifies his off-camera presence.
+Most members of his family were also not depicted, leaving figures such as Hamza, Bilal and Abu Sufyan as on-screen protagonists to advance the story.

 A devotional cartoon called Muhammad: The Last Prophet was released in 2004.
 An Iranian film directed by Majid Majidi was released in 2015 named Muhammad.
 It is the first part of the trilogy film series on Muhammad by Majid Majidi.

 While Sunni Muslims have always explicitly prohibited the depiction of Muhammad on film, contemporary Shi'a scholars have taken a more relaxed attitude, stating that it is permissible to depict Muhammad, even in television or movies, if done with respect.